UretzkyZvi/Database-Query-Result-Monitoring-Management-Pack-for-SCOM/README.md

 * Easy tool to create and delete queries.
 * Dedicated views in SCOM console.
 * Performance data collection.
-* Monitor using consecutive samples condition and scheduler filter.
+* Monitor using consecutive samples condition and schedule filter.
 * Grouping multiple queries into a group.

 # Quick Start - Usage